 Gordon's Story describes someone who believes he nearly bought a fake pair.

 Some tips to avoid a fake.

 - Know your subject before parting with your money.
-Think like both a buyer of a used car and an antique.
+Do your research and be just as cautious as you would be if you were buying a used car or an antique.

 - Does the speaker have any provenance?
 Does any documentation make sense?
 Do any instruction brochures or receipts the seller has tie up with the serial numbers and the history of that manufacturer?
 Does the documentation contain any spelling mistakes?

 - Does the speaker look right?
 Are the drive units, felt surrounds, grille, badges, labels, terminals etc all correct for the manufacturer and time?
+Check similar examples in my gallery.
 Does the cabinet wear and tear match the history?
 It is easy to buy copies of all these parts on the internet.

 - Check the date stickers on the drive units.
 See my support pages for how to decode a KEF date sticker

 - Consider how rare the pair you are considering buying is likely to be.
 Rogers made a lot of units.
 Some versions like Rogers Gold Badge or those from other manufacturers like RAM or Chartwell are rarer.
-Rare and limited edition LS3/5As are more tempting to fake because there are less genuine ones for comparison, and they fetch higher prices.
+Rare and limited edition LS3/5As are more tempting to fake because there are less genuine ones to compare them with and they fetch higher prices.